bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 If you want to learn more about error bounderies and how to write them, Kristoffer Selbekk made a smashing article about it in last years calendar.
 [Take a look!]( https://react.christmas/2018/14)

 ## Game changer
-In the ingress, I stated that Suspense will become a game changer and it is no lie!
+Suspense is and will become a game changer!
 Tomorrow we will see what Suspense will become in the future.
 A hint  – it will not only be used for code splitting, but so much more!
 We will also take a deep dive into how suspense actually works  – so stay tuned!